 Once you've answered these questions and determined you'd like to run as Green, the next steps are typically the following:

 - Contact Us, and let us know you're interested in running of office.
 If you're not sure which one, let us know you're undecided and we'll help talk you through the options.

 - Ensure you meet the requirements for the office you seek.
 Some offices require that you have lived in the district for so many years, or be above a certain age, for example.

-- If approved by the local and/or state party, you must sign a Candidate Agreement agreeing to uphold the 10 Key Values during your campaigning and while in office if elected, and agree to run a grassroots campaign that refuses all corporate and super PAC money.
+- If approved by the local and/or state party, you must sign a Candidate Agreement agreeing to uphold the 10 Key Values and support the Green Party platform during your campaigning and while in office if elected, and agree to run a grassroots campaign that refuses all corporate and super PAC money.
 The Green Party will then provide you with a signed statement of nomination to include with your paperwork.

-- Petition for signatures from registered voters in the district your are running for, and file your nomination paper with the county and/or state and/or Federal Election Commission (FEC).
+- Now that you are endorsed, you may petition for ballot access by gathering signatures from registered voters in the district your are running for.
+Your nomination papers are filed with the county and/or state and/or Federal Election Commission (FEC) prior to August 1st.
 Signatures are not needed if you are a special election candidate.

-- You are now an official candidate and can continue campaigning for office until November!
+- You are now an official candidate on the ballot and can continue campaigning for office until November!
 Be aware of any campaign finance laws and report your fundraising and expenditure activities as necessary to the appropriate government office.